MatijaNovosel/reddit-profile-crawler/README.md

 ## 🚀 Features

-- Saves a Reddit users comments and optionally the parent comment or post to a JSON file
+- Saves a Reddit users comments and optionally the parent comment or post to a JSON file (limited to a max of a thousand because of PRAW)

 The output is as follows, for instance [Arnold Schwarzenegger](https://www.reddit.com/user/GovSchwarzenegger/):